nllz/IRTF-HRPC/draft-quichr.md

 ## Internationalization

-QUIC raises two issues in terms of internationalization.

-The first issues regards the fact that {{draft-ietf-quic-transport-12}} does not define human readable strings, except for where it states that the Reason Phrase in the CONNECTION_CLOSE and APPLICATION_CLOSE frames "SHOULD be a UTF-8 encoded string {{RFC3629}}".
+{{draft-ietf-quic-transport-12}} does not define human readable strings, except for where it states that the Reason Phrase in the CONNECTION_CLOSE and APPLICATION_CLOSE frames "SHOULD be a UTF-8 encoded string {{RFC3629}}".
 The QUIC protocol demands that this SHOULD be an UTF-8 string, while UTF-8 is actually not required.
 Also, there is currently no space to declare the charset used.
 So it is recommended that this SHOULD becomes a MUST.

-The second issue concerns the lack of availability of language tags.
-This would allow implementations to signal in which language Reason Phrases are rendered.
+{{draft-ietf-quic-transport-12}} does not allow for the use of language tags.
+If it would request these tags, it would allow implementations to signal in which language Reason Phrases are rendered.

 ## Censorship resistance